leanprover-community/mathlib3/docs/tactics.md

   5. $false [resolution 4,3]
   "
 -/
-Note the `inhabited` instance, which is required per the assumption of non-empty domain for first-order logic.
+(Note the `inhabited` instance, which is required per the assumption of non-empty domain for FOL.)
 The online mode of `vampire` requires a local installation of Vampire (consult the readme in `tactic/vampire` for details).
-You can copy and paste the proof output as a string argument to invoke `vampire` in offline mode:
+You can copy and paste the proof output as a string argument to use `vampire` in offline mode:
 ```
+variables [inhabited α] (p q : α → Prop) (a : α)
 example : (∀ x, p x → q x) → (∀ x, p x) → q a :=
 by vampire
 "